Johnny-Knighten/ark-sa-server/README.md

 * Simple automated installation of ARK Survival Ascended (SA) dedicated server
 * Configuration via environment variables and config files
+* Schedule server restarts and updates via Cron
-* Automatic updating of server, but can be frozen to a specific version that is already downloaded
+  * Can be frozen to a specific version that is already downloaded
 * Automatic mod deployment, management, and updating
 * Is a Linux Container that runs the Windows version of the game server via wine/proton
     * Will switch to Linux game server if it is ever released